CommodoreOS/PCUAE/README.md

 ===========

-About PCUAE Loading and the USB Drive
+About PCUAE Loading and the PCUAE USB Drive
 ======================================